Russell-Day/Scraping-for-Population-Health-Leaders/README.md

 ### Methodology:
 1. **Data Sources**: The project utilizes a curated list of acute care hospitals as a starting point (stored in `AcuteHospitalList.csv`).
 2. **Web Scraping**: For each hospital, the system performs targeted web searches to identify relevant information about population health leaders.
+3. **Cleaning Webpages**: Each webpage will be cleaned so that the Gemini 1.5 pro model can more easily extract the information and reduce token usage.
-3. **AI-Powered Analysis**: Leveraging Google's Gemini 1.5 AI model, the project processes search results to extract and validate information about population health leaders.
+4. **AI-Powered Analysis**: Leveraging Google's Gemini 1.5 AI model, the project processes search results to extract and validate information about population health leaders.
-4. **Data Cleaning**: The collected data undergoes cleaning and standardization to ensure consistency and accuracy.
-5. **Continuous Updates**: The process is designed to run incrementally, allowing for regular updates and expansion of the database.

 ### Key Information Collected:
 For each identified population health leader, the project aims to collect: